 One day the Pharisees asked Jesus,

 Already among you?
 That threw the Pharisees (a sect of Judaism) for a loop.
 There wouldn’t be a sudden Kingdom takeover, but instead a slow transition, a season of overlap, where this age and the age to come, exist together.
-Where the brokenness and healing exist together, both in our lives, and in our world.
-The kingdom would not be fulfilled immediately with a powerful leader, but rather it would come silently and unseen...in fact it had already begun…ruling in the hearts of some people.
+Where brokenness and healing, oppression and freedom, exist together, both in our lives, and in our world.
+The kingdom would not be fulfilled immediately with a powerful leader, but rather it would come silently and unseen.
+In fact, it had already begun…ruling in the hearts of some people.